-Stigma is when someone sees a person or group in a negative way because of a particular characteristic or attribute.
+Stigma is when someone sees an individual or group in a negative way because of a particular characteristic or attribute.
 Stigma leads to discrimination.
 When someone treats you in a negative way because of your mental illness, this is discrimination.
-Approximately 75% of people with a mental illness report that they have experienced stigma.
+Approximately 75% of individuals with a mental illness report that they have experienced stigma.

 TYPES OF STIGMA

-Social stigma, also called public stigma, refers to negative stereotypes and prejudices that result in discrimination against people with mental health conditions.
-For example: A person with a mental health problem may find that others, including friends and colleagues avoid them.
+Social stigma, also called the public stigma, refers to negative stereotypes and prejudices that result in discrimination against people with mental health conditions.
+For example: An individual with a mental health problem may find that others, including friends and colleagues, avoid them.

 Perceived stigma leads to an internalized shame about having a mental illness.
 It has been found in a long-term study that this sort of internalized stigma leads to poorer treatment outcomes.

 EFFECTS OF STIGMA

 - Fear and misunderstanding can lead to prejudice against people with mental illness